felixlopz/hubrise-test-task/content/apps/mailchimp/en/troubleshooting.md

 position: 5
 layout: documentation
 meta:
-  title: Mailchimp - Troubleshooting Connection Issues
+  title: Troubleshooting | Mailchimp | HubRise
-  description: Sometimes issues arise in the connection between Mailchimp and HubRise.
-Here's how to troubleshoot and fix these issues.
+  description: Troubleshooting Mailchimp connection with HubRise for your EPOS and other apps to work as a cohesive whole.
+Connect apps and synchronise your data.
 ---

 From time to time it may be necessary to troubleshoot the connection between Mailchimp and HubRise.